 When a personal injury claim includes serious harm and extensive medical treatment, it's not uncommon for the claimant to temporarily or permanently lose the ability to return to work.
 When an injured person can't work, either because of physical limitations or emotional trauma resulting from the accident, any lost earnings are a component of compensable personal injury damages.
 But as with all other types of damages, if no personal injury settlement is reached, the injured person's lost earnings (both past and future) must be proven by a preponderance of the evidence if the case makes it all the way to trial.

-First, consider the case of a person who suffers fractures that require them to be in a body cast for two months.
+Consider the case of a person who suffers fractures that require them to be in a body cast for two months.
 While the fractures will heal over time, the person will clearly sustain lost earnings for the period they are in the body cast.

 More importantly, testimony from medical experts will be needed to establish the time it will take the person to regain the strength and functionality to perform their job duties.
 If a personal injury lawsuit reaches the trial phase, these are issues that may be contested by the at-fault party's witnesses, and will ultimately be decided by the judge or jury.

 Let's take the case of a motorcyclist who sustains a closed head injury in a crash caused by someone else.
 Even though the motorcyclist is physically able to return to work, her closed head injury has caused traumatic emotional injuries that prevent her from functioning in her workplace.
-(These types of damages are typically a component of the claimant's "pain and suffering.")